Guitarbum722/volley-pong/README.md

 ## spike

 A spike is defined as a final shot or attack following a volley, returned to the opposing side hit in such a manner that the ball becomes much more difficult to return, and in some cases is not returnable.

+## Service Run

+A service run is a consecutive serves initiating play performed by the same individual.
+During a normal game, service runs are typically five serves long.
+A service run can be shorter or longer during game-point serves.

+## Service Fault

+A service fault is any case where, under normal circumstances, a point would be awarded to the opposing team due to a service error.